 Be yourself.
 Don’t use a pseudonym or “anonymous” account when commenting on MSK’s Facebook page or other MSK social media channels.
 You should feel comfortable speaking freely and openly as yourself online.

 Always maintain confidentiality.
 Make sure that you do not disclose any confidential or proprietary information about MSK’s activities, such as intellectual property, trademarked information, or protected health information (PHI) that is subject to HIPAA.
-Please consult with the Department of Communications if you have questions or concerns.
+Please consult with the Department of Marketing & Communications if you have questions or concerns.

 We believe in free but respectful speech.
 It’s important that your online communications remain respectful of the diverse groups we serve.
 Posting harassing, discriminatory, and/or defamatory material in violation of our policies against harassment and discrimination can result in disciplinary action, up to and including employment termination.
-Please consult with the Department of Communications for advice on handling sensitive issues.
+Please consult with the Department of Marketing & Communications for advice on handling sensitive issues.

 Separate your personal and professional lives online.
 On several social media sites, personal and professional activity co-exist within the same account.
 Be sure to exercise caution and good judgement when using any personal accounts, whether they are MSK-affiliated or not.
 You should also use a personal e-mail address to manage your personal social media account.
 Just like you wouldn’t use MSK stationery to express personal views in a letter to an editor, you shouldn’t use your MSK e-mail address when expressing your views and opinions online.